flarum/gdpr/README.md

 ### For developers

 You can easily register a new Data type, remove an existing Data type, or exclude specific columns from the user table during export by leveraging the `Blomstra\Gdpr\Extend\UserData` extender.
+Ensure that you wrap the GDPR extender in a conditional extend, so that forum owners can choose if they want to enable GDPR functionality or not.
+This functionality requires `flarum/core` `v1.8.3` or higher, so that should be set as your extension's minimum requirement.

 #### Registering a new Data Type: